agraves024/Horror-Game/README.md

-# Horror Game – Unreal Engine
+# HallowGate Mall – Unreal Engine

 This is a first-person co-op horror game currently in development using Unreal Engine 5.
 The game features a terrifying AI creature that roams a dark ruins environment, built using the **Dark Ruins Megascans Sample** map.